LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/HelloWorld.rst

 The easiest way to do this is to click on the hyperlink at the top of the Repl.it version control tab.

 .. figure:: figures/replit-vc-repo-highlight.png
-   :alt: Image showing the Replit version control tab with the github repository indicated.
+   :alt: The Replit version control tab with the github repository indicated.

    The hyperlink pointed to here takes you to the GitHub location of your assignment.